 The Scrum Team owns its Definition of Done, and the standards of Done are always within the Development Team’s capability and control.
-The ScrumMaster enforces the Definition of Done.
+The ScrumMaster enforces adherence to the Definition of Done — usually by making it visible if the team is about to deliver undone work.
 Scrum Teams generally create their initial Definition of Done based on how they currently operate, with a careful review of what demonstrably adds value.

 An understandable, clear and enforced Definition of Done creates a shared understanding and common agreement between the Product Owner and the Development Team.
 This reduces the risk of conflict between the Development Team and the Product Owner.
 The developers can assure the Product Owner that they need do no additional work to deliver work at the end of the Sprint (such as an additional stabilization period.)
 The Scrum Team should occasionally explore whether they should add some kinds of hidden work to the Definition of Done.

 Each criterion in the Definition of Done should be objective and testable.
 Every parent knows this story: A father asks a child: “Did you clean your room?”
 The child says yes.
 Then the father continues: “Are the toys put away, clothes hung up, bed made and floor vacuumed? ”The child says no. So, do not test for activity but rather for concrete result state.
 This makes it also easy to formulate Definition of Done as a checklist — a commendable practice.
 Contrast this with Testable Improvements, which applies more to process kaizens; most elements of Done are properties of the product.